iobroker-community-adapters/ioBroker.info/README.md

 This is an ioBroker adapter to get information about your system and some news about ioBroker.

-**This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
+**This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.**
+For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.

 ## Information

 ### Forum and News
 If you reach your admin window over a hostname (for example, http://myhouseiscontrolledbyioBroker:8081), the news and forum entries will not be automatically displayed.
 To do this, you must first register your host name [here](https://toolkit.sekando.com/docs/en/setup/hostnames).
 After that just enter the API Key in the configuration of the adapter.

 ### Popup Messages (VIS Widget)
 There is a new widget to display important messages in VIS.
 These messages are displayed ONLY if certain conditions are met.
 Either from date x to date y or even if you have a specific adapter installed.
 If nothing is displayed then everything is ok.

 ### System information
-Many thanks to sebhildebrandt for the great work on the package [systeminformation](https://github.com/sebhildebrandt/systeminformation), because without his work, we would not have all the great information about the system.
+Many thanks to `sebhildebrandt` for the great work on the package [systeminformation](https://github.com/sebhildebrandt/systeminformation), because without his work, we would not have all the great information about the system.

-### Detailed informations
+### Detailed information

 * [Click here for the detailed documentation (en)](docs/en/info.md)
 * [Klicken Sie hier für die ausführliche Dokumentation (de)](docs/de/info.md)